New York is home to many fantastic state parks, but few are as awe-inspiring as Letchworth State Park.

 As stated above, Upper Falls is actually the southernmost of the three waterfalls in the park on the Genesee River.
 It is the second tallest of the three main waterfalls at approximately 70 feet in height.
 The water here falls in a horseshoe shape, which gives it a lot of beauty.

 Probably the most unique feature of Uppers Falls is the bridge that stands more than 200 feet above the river.
-This active railroad bridge creates a unique scene for both viewing and photography.
-I’d love to someday be able to photograph a train passing over the falls.
+This active railroad bridge creates a unique scene for both viewing and photography, and its amazing to watch trains pass over the bridge.

 Upper Falls is most easily reached by parking the Falls Area parking lot and heading upstream a short distance.
 It is also located along Trails #1 and #2 for those looking to do a little hiking while in the park.